willp240/antinullh/HOWTO.md

 <h2>Utilities</h2>

 This file contains utility functions, mostly related to the Oscillation Grids.
 There is a function to turn the `OscGrids` max, min, and number of point values for a given dimension into a vector, along with a function to find the grid points that surround a given point in the `OscGrid`.
 These are both stolen from https://github.com/dcookman/solar_analysis.
-There is also a function here to load the reactor core indices and distances from SNO+ into a map from a JSON file.
+There is also a function here to load the reactor core indices and distances from SNO+ into a map from a JSON file, and functions taken from the rat-tools antinu tools to calculate the distance from reactors to SNO+.

 <h2>Configs</h2>